Jade-Someda/Final-Project-Edge-Computing-CS131/README.md

 Messaging Pattern - Event-Driven\
 Communication Protocol - Simple Mail Transfer Protocol (SMTP)\
 Jetson Inference: DetectNet - AI/Object Detection\
-Swap Space - Virtualize memory to have more space to store Epochs.
+Swap Space - Virtualize memory to have more space to store Epochs.\

+### Design Reasoning:
+While Wireless Communcation is the main power consumer for Edge-Devices, it is neccesary for our device to use Wireless Communication/Cloud services.
+Otherwise, without wireless communcation the manager would have to constantly be at the site of the Jetson-Nano which defeats the System's purpose of convinience(the manager does not need to be there).

 ## Training Model:
 Framework: PyTorch\